LukePercy/DiscordGrouper/README.md

 * GOBLINS_CHANNEL_URL=your_discord_channel_url
 * CROCS_CHANNEL_URL=your_discord_channel_url

-Replace your_bot_token with your actual Discord bot token and your_discord_channel_url with your actual Discord channel URLs.
+Replace your_bot_token with your Discord bot token and your_discord_channel_url with your actual Discord channel URLs.
-Note: channel names and their channel links are simply hardcoded in this current iteration.
+Note: channel names and their channel links are hardcoded in this current iteration.

 ## Commands